penyaskito/dashboard-initiative/README.md

 The homepage of the initiative is at the Ideas issue queue.
 See ["Enhance user experience with customizable dashboards"](https://www.drupal.org/project/ideas/issues/3244581)
 (was "Modern Dashboard with Role presets") on drupal.org, which provides a lot of context.

-Development happens in a [sandbox project](https://www.drupal.org/sandbox/penyaskito/3327580).
-Feel free to create or work on issues in the sandbox.
+Development happens in a [contrib project](https://www.drupal.org/project/dashboard).
+Feel free to create or work on issues in that project.

 Setup
 ====